JuliaPy/SymPy.jl/docs/src/index.md

 ##  Quick example

 This  package  provides a convenient  way  to access the functionality of the  `sympy` library for `Python` from `Julia`, utilizing  the  `PyCall` package to provide the interface.
 A symbolic type, a wrapper  around a `PyCall.PyObject`, is provided  and, as  much as reasonable,  generic `Julia` methods are created for this type.
 Many sympy  specific features  are available through a qualified function call, e.g. `sympy.funcname(...)` or a `Python` method call,  e.g., `obj.methname(...)`.

+This example from calculus provides an illustation of each.

 ```jldoctest index
 julia> using SymPy